DanhKE6D/Kore/README.md

 Kore is the official remote for [Kodi](http://kodi.tv/), and aims to be a simple and easy to use  remote.

+Note: this is a fork of the official Kore project to provide enhance support for playlist (view/select/load/save)

 Building
 ---------